eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 Now that was quite a mouthful, let's try to interpret the age coefficient.

 Since we have used the logit link function the coefficient for age represents the log odds.
 To extract the odds we will first take $$e^{-0.0176} = 0.983$$.
 Therefore, we can say that if person C is 21 years old and paid $200 for their ticket than they would have .983 times the odds of surviving relative to a person D who is 20 years old and also paid $200 for their ticket.

+It's important to remember that our interpretation relied on the logit link function.
+The interpretation for different distributions are going to be different, because they may have different link functions.